MarkAYoder/PRUCookbook/docs/04debug/debug.md

 I'd like to use something like `printf()` to debug my code.

 #### Solution
-One simple, get effective approach to 'printting' from the PRU is an idea taken from the Adruino playbook; use the UART (serial port) to output debug information.
-The PRU has it's own UART that can send charters to a serial point.
+One simple, yet effective approach to 'printing' from the PRU is an idea taken from the Adruino playbook; use the UART (serial port) to output debug information.
+The PRU has it's own UART that can send characters to a serial port.

 #### Discussion
 Two examples of using the UART are presented here.
 The first (`uart1.c`) Sends a character out the serial port then waits for a character to come in.
 Once the new character arrives another character is output.

-The second example (`uart2.c` prints out a string and then waits for characters to arrive.
+The second example (`uart2.c`) prints out a string and then waits for characters to arrive.
 Once an ENTER appears the string is sent back.

 For either of these you will need to set the pin muxes.